dhavlev/jenkins-shared-library/README.md

 # jenkins-shared-library
-This library is good start for anyone who is interested in learning and creating Glabal Jenkins Shared Library.
+This library is good start for anyone who is interested in learning and creating Global Jenkins Shared Library.

 This library will work on Jenkins setup on Kubernetes and will create dynamic slave pods on-demand.